KwiiHours/EcosiaDark/README.md

 ### Edge:
 1. Go to [https://microsoftedge.microsoft.com/addons/detail/ecosia-darkmode/faiipappccohkjkkocgggbnmkimklpnb](https://microsoftedge.microsoft.com/addons/detail/ecosia-darkmode/faiipappccohkjkkocgggbnmkimklpnb)
 2. Click "Get" in the top right
-3. Click "Add extentsion" in the popup that appears in the top centre
+3. Click "Add extension" in the popup that appears in the top centre
 4. That's it!

 ### Opera: